bsdpot/potluck/dmarc-report/README.md

 The OUTPUTFOLDER parameter is the folder to create in /mnt, which should be mounted in as persistent storage.

-The ZINCUSER and ZINCPASS parameters set the `zincsearch` admin user and password.

-The ZINCDATA parameter is the directory to save `zincsearch` data files.
-Defaults to `/mnt/zinc/data`.

 The GRAFANAUSER and GRAFANAPASSWORD parameters are for login to the Grafana interface and must be set.

 ## Optional Parameters

-The ZINCPORT parameter is the port to make `zincsearch` available on.
-Defaults to `4080`.

 The REMOTELOG parameter is the IP address of a destination ```syslog-ng``` server, such as with the ```loki``` flavour, or ```beast-of-argh``` flavour.